Ingrown nails are annoying and extremely painful. If not treated at an early stage, they may result in aggravation or injury.

 Soak the affected foot in warm water with castile soap or Epsom salts.
 After 20 minutes, the nail should soften.
 Gently push back the swollen skin to cut the nail from the edges, and strictly not the middle.
 Place a piece of cotton between the nail and the swollen skin so that it does not regrow inside the skin.
 Finally avoid tight shoes and keep on cleaning the foot for several days afterwards.

 Following these steps should result in the nail growing back to it’s regular form, if proper nail care is maintained.
-If you would like nail specialist to help to better your nail conditions, check up our PediGlass Singapore service here.
+If you would like nail specialist to help to better your nail conditions.